Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous

 Additional effort was put into resolving the first two challenges mentioned in Section \ref{sec:challenges} that arise with validation of RS on a physical dual-arm setup (violation of actuator limits and impact-consistent reference generation).
-To resolve the problems related to hardware limit violation, a custom silicon end effector was created and used, together with relatively compliant test objects, helping to avoid force peaks that would unavoidably damage the robots.
+While the proposed control approach limits peaks in the control inputs in response to impact-induced velocity jumps, the physical impact event will still cause a peak in the external force, potentially leading to hardware failure or joint limit violations.
+To mitigate these problems, a custom compliant silicone end effector was created and used, reducing such external force peaks.
 A reference consistent with the impact dynamics is generated by demonstrating the task at hand on the real robotic setup using a teleoperation framework with impedance control, see Figure \ref{fig:teleoperation}.
 This demonstration provides insight into the impact dynamics for the task at hand without requiring explicit knowledge of impact models, and can hence be used as starting point for the reference used in autonomous execution of the desired motion.
 Since a human operator can modify his reference accordingly to compensate for poor tracking, low control gains can be used during teleoperation.
 This heavily reduces the effect of input peaks and steps resulting from the impact-induced velocity jumps.
 As autonomous control cannot make use of a user that closes the loop with vision, high gains are required to accurately execute a desired motion, which motivates the use of the proposed RS framework.
 Please note that the teleoperation-based approach for generation of an impact-consistent reference can be replaced by an autonomous impact-aware motion planner without requiring any modifications to the presented control approach.